NCCLA Draft Program

 10:15 AM – 11:45 AM: Session II (2 panels)

-● “Social Capital, Access to Health Services, and Neighborhood-Level Socioeconomic Stratification in Tucumán, Argentina,” Eric Carter (Macalester College)
+● “Social Capital, Access to Health Services, and Neighborhood-Level Socioeconomic Stratification in Tucumán, Argentina,” Eric Carter (Macalester College), María Laura Cordero (CONICET–Argentina)

-● “Gestión minera del future: liderazgo, diálogo y sostenibilidad desde una perspectiva tetradimensional,” Ricardo Rodríguez Robles (Universidad Nacional Ingeniería), Kharina Mirian Caceres Choque (Universidad Nacional de Moquegua), Eduardo Ayvar Robles (Universidad Nacional Mayor de San Marcos)
+● “Gestión minera del futuro: liderazgo, diálogo y sostenibilidad desde una perspectiva tetradimensional,” Ricardo Rodríguez Robles (Universidad Nacional de Ingeniería), Kharina Mirian Caceres Choque (Universidad Nacional de Moquegua), Eduardo Ayvar Robles (Universidad Nacional Mayor de San Marcos)

 2. Teaching, Learning, and New Pedagogical Approaches: Music, Language, and Student Co-Teaching